 top of page

-Kathleen Arthur is an established American artist, writer, and transplanted southern belle.
+Kathleen Arthur is an American portait painter.
 Her You Go, Girl project is a collection of anonymous women dressed to the hilt, often in vintage clothing and in contrast to the tasks they are performing.
-The figures are given double entendre titles denoting a wide range of personality characteristics seen in women.
+The paintings are given double entendre titles describing a wide range of personality characteristics seen in women.
 This collection is based on the historical paper doll concept where the clothes and accessories define the characters.
+It allows viewers to imagine themselves or a loved one in the portrait's place.
+This interactive element is unique and fosters a personal connection with collectors.
+Her main focus is on capable women, as she blends personal storytelling with universal themes.

 She is a member of the Southern Arizona Arts Guild and the Southern Arizona Arts and Cultural Alliance.
-She has received numerous awards for her art, and is currently represented by The Tucson Gallery.
+She is currently represented by Bizzy You boutique gallery and the Tucson Gallery.

 bottom of page